-Autographa corusca is a beautiful rich violet-brown and brown medium-sized moth (FW length 16 - 18 mm) with an ornate silver stigma in the mid-wing that flies west of the Cascade Mountains during the summer.
+Autographa corusca is a beautiful, rich violet-brown and brown, medium-sized moth (FW length 16 - 18 mm) that flies west of the Cascade Mountains during the summer.
+It has an ornate silver stigma in the middle of the forewing.
 The forewing has a weak flange at the anal margin.
 The color is mottled violet-brown, rarely more pink than violet, and more uniform velvety olive-brown on the median area below the cubital vein and preceding the subterminal line.
 The silver-white stigma is divided into basal and lateral parts that are united or separate.
 The basal portion is a thick spot with two curved spurs, one directed anteromedially and the other anteriorly.
 The lateral part is oval or teardrop-shaped.
 The basal, antemedial, and postmedial lines are mostly thin silver surrounded by thin black spots, off-white and dark gray near the costa where they and the median line form a series of dark spots.
 The basal line is most prominent on the anterior wing.
 The antemedial and postmedial lines are transversely oriented and irregular with teeth and curved segments between the veins.
 The subterminal line is jagged, pale but mostly evident as a transition between the darker lateral subterminal area and the lighter terminal area, with a single tooth toward the margin below the apex and a W-mark near vein CuA1.
 The terminal line is a series of small pale spots near the margin.
 The fringe is checkered off-white and dark gray.
 The orbicular and reniform spots are thin and pale surrounded by patchy black inside and outside the lines and filling of the ground color.
 The reniform spot is small and nearly round.
 The reniform spot is hourglass-shaped.
 The hindwing is pale gray-tan with slightly darker gray veins, broad ill-defined marginal band, and terminal line.
 The hindwing fringe is white with dark gray checkering.
 The thorax is similar to the forewing ground color but slightly more reddish.
 Gray edges are present on the collar, tegulae, and tips of long tufts on the posterior thorax.
 Additional strong tufts are present on several abdominal segments.
 The male antenna is filiform.

 This species can be identified by its mottled violet-brown and olive-brown forewing with a large stigma and silver lines.
 It is unlikely to be confused with other species.